peppelongo96/UnicalDown/README.md

 ## Double-clickable script launcher (Windows only)
 An executable .bat file is provided.
 Just double-click on to automatically open cmd and start downloading.
 *Before to go*, right-click on it and choose Edit option.
 Just properly insert the usage that you want and Save next.
+### *WITH_COFFEE* version
+Coffee is portable .exe from https://sourceforge.net/projects/coffee-sc/ open source project.
+It provides to prevent PC standby when downloading. *WITH_COFEE* script version just correctly start and also kill Coffee task after UnicalDown procedure is finished.
+In case of killing problem (e.g. cmd was prematurely closed), exit from it by right-clicking on properly icon in notification area.

 ## Default usage
 ```